NSHipster/articles/2014-04-28-mkgeodesicpolyline.md

 We'll perform this method roughly 30 times a second, until the plane has arrived at its final destination.

-Finally, we implement `mapView:viewForAnnotation:` to have the annotation render on the map view:
+Finally, we implement `mapView(_:viewForAnnotation:)` to have the annotation render on the map view:

 ~~~{swift}
 func mapView(mapView: MKMapView, viewForAnnotation annotation: MKAnnotation) -> MKAnnotationView? {